Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 The following times are approximate; consult the Marine Services Supervisor in advance whenever possible for further information.

-Third Locking 30 mins 15 mins
+Third 30 minutes 15 minutes

-• These times are subject to alteration by the Marine Services Supervisor.
+These times are subject to alteration by the Marine Services Supervisor.

-Stopgate Closure
+Stopgate closure

-9.60 30 Mins 20 Mins
+9.60 30 minutes 20 minutes

-10.10 1 Hours 40 Mins
+10.10 1 hour 40 minutes

-10.60 1 Hour 20 Mins 55 Mins
+10.60 1 hour 20 minutes 55 minutes

-11.10 1 Hour 35 Mins 1 Hour 10 Mins
+11.10 1 hour 35 minutes 1 hour 10 minutes

-• Tides of less than 9.6m predicted height may be subject to stopgate closure if the height of the tide is greater than predicted or if the harbour level is lower than usual.
+Tides of less than 9.6m predicted height may be subject to stopgate closure if the height of the tide is greater than predicted or if the harbour level is lower than usual.

-• Stopgate times are frequently half-an-hour earlier than anticipated.
+Stopgate times are frequently half an hour earlier than anticipated.
 Departing vessels should present themselves in Junction Lock one hour before the stated times.

-Road traffic has priority at the swingbridges during rush-hours, and these times are set out below.
+Road traffic has priority at the swingbridges during rush-hours and these times are set out below.

 Swingbridge Restrictions